 If it happened to you, and you learned something from it, you are a candidate to write a Voice of Experience piece.
 These stories generally run about 1,800 words and focus upon a particular situation, an evolving set of events, and consequences.
 A sidebar of 250-350 words, included in the total wordcount, presents the lessons learned as “Hindsight.”

 Almost all SAIL articles are accompanied by appropriate photography.
 Sometimes we can acquire images from professionals, but most of the time the appropriate photos are those taken by someone who is participating in the events being described.
 Think about taking pictures at the same time you’re thinking about writing; try to include the people in your story as well as the boat and landscape.
 And if you’re thinking about writing, take more photos than you think you’ll ever need.
 Note that this doesn’t mean you shouldn’t edit the collection.
-General requirements: Sharp focus, good variety of close-up and overall shots, even lighting, good saturation in warm colors.
+General requirements: Sharp focus, good variety of close-up and overall shots, even lighting, good saturation in warm colors and a high resolution.

 PHOTOGRAPHY INSIDE THE MAGAZINE

 SAIL accepts, in order of preference, digital photos, slides, and (as a last resort) prints.
 If you’re shooting digital, set your camera for high resolution.
 There are a couple of ways to submit digital images.
 (1) Put your files on a disk and send the disk (manuscript too, if you wish) to us.
 (2) Send low-res versions of your files; we can make a selection of those we’d like to see in high res.
 (3) If you’re going to email high-res photo files, send just a few at a time to avoid computer indigestion.